 This is a Phase 3, randomized, double-blind, placebo-controlled multicenter study investigating magrolimab + azacitidine compared with azacitidine + placebo in previously untreated patients with intermediate/high/very high risk MDS by IPSS-R. The primary endpoints are CR rate and OS.
 Patients will be randomized in 1:1 ratio to receive either magrolimab + azacitidine (experimental arm) or azacitidine + placebo (control arm).
-Randomization will be stratified by 3 factors: 1) geographic region (US versus ex-US sites); 2) cytogenetic risk status (very good/good/intermediate versus poor/very poor versus unknown) according to IPSS-R {Greenberg 2012}; and 3) percentage of bone marrow blasts ( $\geq 10\%$ versus < 10% blasts).
+Randomization will be stratified by 3 factors: 1) geographic region (US versus ex-US sites); 2) cytogenetic risk status (very good/good/intermediate versus poor/very poor versus unknown) according to IPSS-R {Greenberg 2012}; and 3) percentage of bone marrow blasts ($\geq 10\%$ versus < 10% blasts).

 The primary analysis of CR rate will be conducted 8 months after 348 patients are randomized.
 Patient participation will include screening, treatment, and follow-up.
 Screening will last up to 30 days before the first dose of study treatment, during which time the patient's eligibility and baseline characteristics will be determined.
 Patients will receive study treatment per the dose schedule in Table 1-1.
 No cross-over between arms is allowed.
 Study treatment may be continued until disease progression (including treatment failure by International Working Group [IWG] 2006 criteria or relapse after partial/complete remission [PR/CR]), loss of clinical benefit, or unacceptable toxicities occur.
-In case patients discontinue the study treatment due to reasons other than disease progression occurs.
-For patients who come off the study treatment to receive a stem cell transplant (SCT), follow-up for response assessment and collection of SOC bone marrow biopsy/aspirate results will continue until documented disease progression occurs or start of new anticancer therapy, whichever occurs first.
-Then patients will be observed for survival until death, withdrawal of consent, or the end of the study, whichever occurs first.
+In case patients discontinue the study treatment due to reasons other than disease progression, patients will be followed up for response assessments until documented disease progression occurs.
+For patients who come off the study treatment to receive a stem cell transplant (SCT), follow-up for response assessment and collection of SOC bone marrow biopsy/aspirate results will continue until documented disease progression occurs or start of new anticancer therapy (excluding SCT), whichever occurs first.
+All participants will be followed for survival until death, withdrawal of consent, or the end of the study, whichever occurs first.
+For participants who are lost to follow-up or withdraw consent, study staff may use public records (eg, public health records) to obtain information about survival status where allowable by local regulation.